PINE KNOB SKI AND SNOWBOARD SCHOOL

 What will you need when visiting Pine Knob?

 • A lift ticket.
 This is what gives you access to the hill and is required by anyone wearing skis or a snowboard.
 It gives visitors access to all the lifts including our magic carpet (beginners), the tow ropes, and the chairlifts.
 Lift tickets are not available online and must be purchase in-person on the day of your visit so arrive early.
+Children age 6 and under get half off their lift ticket.

 • Rentals.
 If you do not have your own equipment, you can rent it at Pine Knob.
 Ski equipment includes skis, ski boots, and poles.
 Snowboard equipment includes a snowboard and snowboard boots.
 Helmets are also available for an additional amount.
 Weekends are busy so plan extra time to get your rental equipment.
+Purchase your rental equipment along with your lift pass.
+You will receive a form that you will take to our rental department where you can fill it out and get equipment that's selected for your size and ability.
+Children age 6 and under get half off their rentals.

 • If you want to take a lesson, we recommend booking in advance to reserve your space.
 Be sure to arrive early, especially on weekends.

-ARRIVING AT THE RESORT
+ARRIVING AT THE RESORT: TIMING & PREPERATION

 • Schedule your Lesson online to reserve your space